The Housing Agreement

 What if I was planning to study abroad and did not participate in Room Selection because I was afraid of being fined but later found out I did not get into any program?

-Any student who does not participate in the Room Selection process and later discovers he/she needs housing is still eligible to apply for housing; however, the Housing Office cannot guarantee a requested or preferred assignment.
+Any student who does not participate in the Room Selection process and later discovers he/she needs housing is eligible to apply for housing; however, Residence Life/Housing cannot guarantee a requested or preferred assignment.
 The student can select a room among the vacant spaces.
 He/she may complete a Wait List form requesting a single room or preferred building.

 What if I selected a double with a friend who then drops out after June 1, 2013, does anything happen to me?